kvenkat88/ReviewFetcher/README.md

 4.pymongo

-5.RabbitMQ - Task Queue Manager (https://www.rabbitmq.com/)
+5.RabbitMQ - Message Broker and Task Queue Manager (https://www.rabbitmq.com/)

 # Steps to execute - Using Command Prompt
 1.Download and save the scripts to the local directory/folder.